seancdavis/seancdavis-com/src/blog/posts/2019-02-04-multi-line-environment-variables.md

 How are you?
 ```

-With interpolation in the command -- by running a command within a command -- the contents of the file can be read and stored as the variable's value, like so:
+With interpolation in the command—by running a command within a command—the contents of the file can be read and stored as the variable's value, like so:

     $ export MY_VAR=$(cat my_var)